-Decision Point A point in a business process at which decision-making occurs,
+Decision Point A point in a business process at which decision-making occurs, models and input data) connected by requirements.

-Decision Requirements Diagram A d

-A diagram presenting a (possibly filtered) view of a DRG.
+Decision Requirements Diagram A diagram presenting a (possibly filtered) view of a DRG.

-Decision Requirements Graph

-A graph of DRG elements (decisions, business knowledge
+Decision Requirements Graph A graph of DRG elements (decisions, business knowledge